 So far, the problem analysis that occurred was a compilation of the patient's problems and needs.
 Each specialist then examined the patient, keeping in mind concerns stated by the patient on the RPS-Form.

 Through this process, the rehabilitation team tried to relate these problems to impairments, activity limitations, participation restrictions, or personal and environmental factors.
 All team members were requested to generate hypotheses about cause and effects.
 That is, the rehabilitation team attempted to identify those characteristics of the patient or her environment that caused or contributed to her problems, either directly or indirectly by transmission.
-The multiple interactions between patient and environment, and between all components of the patient's organism, require thinking in terms of causal networks, rather than in straight lines where A causes B, which leads to C.12
+The multiple interactions between patient and environment, and between all components of the patient's organism, require thinking in terms of causal networks, rather than in straight lines where A causes B, which leads to C.

 Figure 5.

-The concept of mediation as explained by Baron and Kenny.19 (A) Variable X is assumed to affect another variable (variable Y).
+19 (A) Variable X is assumed to affect another variable (variable Y).
 Variable X is called the initial (or independent) variable, and the variable that it affects (variable Y) is called the outcome variable.
 The direct impact of the independent variable is indicated by path c.
 (B) The effect of variable X on variable Y is mediated by a process or mediating variable (variable M), with path b indicating the impact of the mediator.
 The variable X may still affect variable Y (path c′).
 The mediator also has been called an intervening or process variable.
 Complete mediation can occur when variable X no longer affects variable Y (path c′ = zero) after variable M has been controlled.

-Mediators, as identified by the various members of the rehabilitation team, are reported by the case coordinator on the lower part of the RPS-Form (Fig. 4).
-At this stage, the RPS-Form is completed to be discussed at the next interdisciplinary treatment team meeting.
+Mediators, as identified by the various members of the rehabilitation team, are reported by the case coordinator on the lower part of the RPS-Form (

 Which terms should be used to denote mediators?

-In order to ensure a common language for interdisciplinary teams, we recommend that health care professionals specify the mediators on the RPS-Form, listing corresponding terms that are listed in the ICF15 (Fig. 4).
-Only the well-defined ICF items, we believe, can ensure consistency in the use of terminology across disciplines, and inconsistency can pose a barrier to effective communication.20
+In order to ensure a common language for interdisciplinary teams, we recommend that health care professionals specify the mediators on the RPS-Form, listing corresponding terms that are listed in the ICF

-The ICF terms can be interpreted by means of 3 separate but related constructs,15all using “qualifiers” for operationalization.
-Body functions and body structures can be described by a qualifier, with the negative scale used to indicate the extent or magnitude of an impairment (eg, the qualifier “s73021.2” can be used to indicate moderate impairment of the joints of the hands and fingers).
-For the activities and participation component, 2 constructs are available: capacity and performance.15The capacity qualifier describes an individual's ability to execute a task or an action, and the performance qualifier describes what an individual does in his or her current environment.
+15The capacity qualifier describes an individual's ability to execute a task or an action, and the performance qualifier describes what an individual does in his or her current environment.
 Both qualifiers can be used with and without personal assistance or assistive devices.
 For simplicity, these 2 constructs are not differentiated further in this article.
 Therefore, the activities and participation classification results in a single list of items, denoted by a leading “d.”
-The item code “d240.3” (Fig. 4), for example, refers to the ICF item d240 (“difficulty in handling stress and other psychological demands”), without differentiating between activities and participation.
-The qualifier “3” denotes a severe difficulty in accomplishing this task, disregarding aspects of capacity and performance.
+The item code “d240.3” (

 Qualifiers also can be added to environmental factors.
-A decimal point denotes a barrier (.1 to .4), whereas a plus sign denotes a facilitator (+1 to +4).15 For our patient (Fig. 4), the former medication (ie, chronic abuse of pain killers [e1101.2]), was considered a moderate barrier for her rehabilitation.
+A decimal point denotes a barrier (.1 to .4), whereas a plus sign denotes a facilitator (+1 to +4).

-Although personal factors or resources are extremely importance in the rehabilitation process,21 they are not classified in the ICF because of the large social and cultural variance associated with them.15 In our opinion, however, this should not hinder the rehabilitation team in addressing personal factors relevant to the target problems or in describing their quantitative property in analogy to the qualifier system applied to environmental factors (Fig. 4).
-In our case, personal factors considered relevant to problem solving were: command of the German language (+3 denotes a severe facilitator), personality (+1), social background (−1), and coping strategies (−2).
+15 In our opinion, however, this should not hinder the rehabilitation team in addressing personal factors relevant to the target problems or in describing their quantitative property in analogy to the qualifier system applied to environmental factors (

 Define target problems and target mediators on the RPS-Form.

-After clinical examination of the patient and compilation of all limiting and modifiable mediators on the RPS-Form, a revision process is needed to exchange information within the rehabilitation team as well as with the patient in order to define realistic therapy goals and to plan the most appropriate interventions.
-The clinical examination may have revealed underlying conditions that force the health care professional to set therapy goals that differ from the personal preferences and beliefs of the patient.
-When using the Rehab-CYCLE to revise the problems mentioned by the patient (Fig. 4, upper part), there is a desire to meet the patient's expectations and to achieve his or her commitment, but always taking into account practical and evidence-based knowledge of the rehabilitation team (eg, aspects of secondary and tertiary prevention).
+Fig. 4, upper part), there is a desire to meet the patient's expectations and to achieve his or her commitment, but always taking into account practical and evidence-based knowledge of the rehabilitation team (eg, aspects of secondary and tertiary prevention).
 Thus, this process of defining the target problems is usually the result of consent between the patient and the health care team.
 The target problems are visualized on the RPS-Form by circling the corresponding items.
-In the case of our patient, they include the alleviation of pain in the neck, hands, and feet and the avoidance of sick leave (Fig. 4).
+In the case of our patient, they include the alleviation of pain in the neck, hands, and feet and the avoidance of sick leave (

 The importance of the mediators compiled by the health care professional on the RPS-Form might vary from low to high, as does their potential to be modified during the intervention period.
 It is the “art of rehabilitation” to discern the target mediators (ie, those mediators supposed to have the greatest potential to solve the target problems).
 This process generally takes place at the interdisciplinary team meeting, where the RPS-Form serves as a basis for team members to discuss findings and hypotheses in the framework of the ICF Model of Functioning and Disability.
-According to the target problems, the resulting target mediators are marked on the RPS-Form by circling the corresponding items (Fig. 4).
-Lines can be then drawn to each of the corresponding target problems (dark connecting lines inFig.
-4).
+According to the target problems, the resulting target mediators are marked on the RPS-Form by circling the corresponding items (

 The case model.